|

 Strange was a pioneer in locating a craft brewery in the industrial landscape just west of I-25 in central Denver.
 This brewery has created quite the phenomenon with its "One Barrel Wednesdays."
 On most Wednesdays, Strange reveals a new beer -- one barrel only -- with advance notice on Facebook.
 If any given one-barrel is popular

 enough, it just might get promoted into Strange's regular lineup.
 But even if you come on a day other than Wednesday, there's plenty to choose from here, including seasonals such as the Dr. Strangelove barleywine.
-Now sharing space with Wit's End Brewing Company.

 |